 Best Budget

 The Coleman is ideal for buyers who want a lightweight tent that still scores highly in terms of practicality and livability.
-While its main selling point is how quickly it can be set up, the Coleman trumps its 4-person competitors in the pop-up market on account of its roomy dimension and frill-free but functional design.
+While its main selling point is how quickly it can be set up (10 seconds!), our testers believe the Coleman trumps its 4-person competitors in the pop-up market on account of its roomy dimension and frill-free but functional design.

 The Coleman measures a fairly mighty 9 ft.
 2 in. x 6 ft.
 6 in. and boasts a 3 ft.
 6 in. center height, meaning it’s big enough to accommodate four adults and offer plenty of headroom.
-Even more impressively, it tips the scales at a mere 7.07 pounds, which is around 3 pounds lighter than our list’s other 4-person tent, the Moon Lence.
+It weighs a mere 7.07 pounds, which is around 3 pounds lighter than our list’s other 4-person tent, the Moon Lence.

 While the Coleman’s single-walled design makes it a little less waterproof than most three-season campers would like, it’s still more than capable of keeping you dry in light rain showers.
 In warm weather, however, this easy set-up tent comes into its own, mainly thanks to extensive mesh ventilation panels that can be exposed by rolling back its pre-attached rainfly.

-Other nice features include a duo of large storage pockets, large windows, taped floor seams to prevent leaks, storm-proof zippers, and a flatpack design for easy transportation.
+Other features we like include a duo of large storage pockets, large windows, taped floor seams to prevent leaks, storm-proof zippers, and a flatpack design for easy transportation.

 Bottom-Line: A lightweight and practical tent for four people that’s ideal for fair-weather trips and the odd outing in light rain.